-In April of 2014, Governor Cuomo's office appointed Marraffa to the New York State Medicaid Pharmacy Advisory Committee.
-On this committee he provides expertise related to developing and maintaining Medicaid policies that improve patient healthcare outcomes while supporting the practice of community pharmacy.
+In April of 2014, Gov. Andrew Cuomo's office appointed Marraffa to the New York State Medicaid Pharmacy Advisory Committee.
+On this committee, he provides expertise related to developing and maintaining Medicaid policies that improve patient healthcare outcomes while supporting the practice of community pharmacy.

-In March of 2016, Marraffa was appointed as chair of the New York State Board of Pharmacy Counseling Committee.
-The committee is charged with ensuring that patients are appropriately counseled on their medication regimens in the community setting.
-The committee will also study the barriers that currently exist in various setting preventing pharmacists from adequately counseling.
+In March of 2016, Marraffa was appointed as chair of the New York State Board of Pharmacy Counseling Committee, charged with ensuring that patients are appropriately counseled on their medication regimens in the community setting.
+The committee will also study the barriers that currently exist in various settings that prevent pharmacists from adequately counseling.

-Marraffa serves as an adjunct experiential preceptor for the Albany College of Pharmacy and Health Sciences and Massachusetts College of Pharmacy and Health Sciences University.
+Marraffa serves as an adjunct experiential preceptor for the Albany College of Pharmacy and Health Sciences and the Massachusetts College of Pharmacy and Health Sciences.
 He is an active member of the ACPHS Professionalism Task Force, Experiential Education Advisory Panel and was president of the ACPHS Alumni Council from 2008 to 2011.

 As an involved community member, Marraffa has served on the American Cancer Society's Relay for Life Planning Committee and received the Shining Star Award in 2011 for exemplary service to the organization.

-Marraffa and his wife Lauren have two sons, Nico and JJ and their boxer dog, Roxy.
-They reside in Fayetteville, New York.
+Marraffa and his wife Lauren have two sons, Nico and JJ, and their boxer dog, Roxy.
+They reside in Fayetteville, N.Y.